abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 sometimes it can be difficult for us to break that classic paradigm, *The way I think we should do it is the right way.*

-How we begin to unravel this paradigm is by learning it’s okay not to be right all the time, and to use honest self-appraisal to look at ourselves.
+How we begin to unravel this paradigm is by learning it’s okay to not be right all the time and to use honest self-appraisal to look at ourselves.
 This allows us to say *Okay, perhaps since everybody else is doing it a different way, I need to consider that, or a number of people are indicating to me that I may have missed the mark—maybe I should